-1-.
 What Is Required For Adaptive Swimming?

 One of the best parts about adaptive swimming is that there are no special devices needed.
 The only thing necessary is your body.
 Adaptive swimming is a Paralympic sport and has been part of the program since their inception.
 It has always been one of the most popular Paralympic sports.

-2-.
 Who can participate in adaptive swimming?

 Paralympic swimming is an event open to almost all abilities.
 Some of the participants include people with physical disabilities like visual impairment, cerebral palsy, spinal cord injury, dwarfism or amputation.
 People with cognitive impairments can also participate.
 This inclusiveness makes swimming one of the most accessible Paralympic sports.
 As long as you can swim unaided, you’re able to participate.

-3-.
-How do I get started?
+How do I get started with adaptive swimming?

 While you could just go to your local pool and start swimming on your own, a good way to train for swimming competitively is to join a swimming club.
 You may be able to find a club that offers trainers that are experienced in adaptive sports.

 Once you build up the speed and stamina to compete in the 15-meter race, you are eligible to attend an Emerging Swimmer meet.
 This is where you show your skills to the Paralympic Committee.
 The committee then classifies you into a swimming range.
 Once you’re classified and the Paralympic Committee are aware of you, you’ll possibly be selected for trials and qualification competitions in the future.

 As with anything in life, the more practice, the better.
 If you are interested in taking your adaptive swimming beyond hydrotherapy and working toward the Paralympics, you must want to practice as much as possible.
 The people who become really good at the sport are those who love it.